Asterix and the Laurel Wreath: Plot summary

 The next morning, a lawyer comes to defend Asterix and Obelix in a show trial for the "attempt" on Caesar's life.
 The lawyer takes for granted that they will be found guilty and thrown to the lions in the Circus Maximus.
 Asterix is encouraged when the lawyer says Caesar might attend the execution.
 During the trial, the prosecutor announces the same initial speech intended by the defense lawyer, prompting the latter to call for a suspension in proceedings.
 Anxious to be sentenced to the Circus, Asterix himself speaks for the prosecution, outlining all the "wrongdoings" committed by himself and Obelix.
 The whole audience, including Typhus and the Humerus family, is moved by this plea, and the Gauls are sentenced to death in the Circus.
 In the cells, they enjoy luxurious food funded by Typhus and Humerus.
 But, as they are about to enter the arena, Asterix and Obelix learn that Caesar is not present, having gone off to fight pirates.
 Therefore, the Gauls refuse to go into the arena until he returns, which results in the big cats in the arena eating each other, a mass riot of the audience, and everyone (including Asterix and Obelix and the last remaining lion) being evicted from the circus.

 That night, Asterix and Obelix sleep at a doorway, where they are woken by brigands.
 They defeat the brigands, after which their chief, Habeascorpus, offers Asterix and Obelix shelter in return for their help in robberies.
 Asterix accepts, but attempts to warn the victim they are assigned, who turns out to be a drunken Metatarsus.
 Refusing to attack an innocent, Asterix and Obelix vanquish the bandits again.
 From Metatarsus, the two Gauls learn that Goldendelicius has been appointed as Caesar's personal slave, and that Caesar himself is due to hold a triumph for his victory over the pirates.
 Asterix and Obelix corner Goldendelicius in a tavern and coerce him into exchanging Caesar's laurel wreath for one of parsley.
 The next day, during the triumph, Goldendelicius nervously holds the parsley wreath over Caesar's head.
 Caesar does not acknowledge the switch, but secretly "feels like a piece of fish", which baffles him.

 Upon Asterix and Obelix's return, Homeopathix arrives in his brother-in-law's village in order to eat the stew containing Caesar's laurel wreath, and Vitalstatistix states that a wealthy man like him would never eat such a meal in his own house.
-Homeopathix "agrees" by sarcastically pointing out that it is overcooked and of poor quality, which provokes Vitalstatistix to strike him senseless.
+Homeopathix "agrees" by pointing out that it is overcooked and of poor quality, which provokes Vitalstatistix to strike him senseless.
 The album ends with the note that, with Asterix's cure for drunkenness now available to the Romans, they initiate a series of ever-increasing parties that result in the collapse of the empire.